SanuVishwakarma/Stock-Analysis-with-AgenticAI/README.md

-# **🌟 Stock-Analysis-with-AgenticAI 🌟**
+# **🌟 Stock Analysis with AgenticAI 🌟**

-**Financial Agentic AI** redefines financial analysis by integrating cutting-edge AI with real-time web search capabilities.
+**Stock Analysis with AgenticAI** redefines financial analysis by integrating cutting-edge AI with real-time web search capabilities.
 This multi-agent system brings together financial insights and web intelligence to deliver precise, actionable, and up-to-date stock market information, all tailored to your needs.

 ---